MicrosoftDocs/microsoft-community-training/microsoft-community-training/get-started/microsoft-community-training-overview.md

 4. Track learning progress and measure outcomes using rich out-of-box reports or create custom dashboards to monitor health and measure overall program success.

-5. Leverage APIs to create your own training experience or integrate it into your existing systems (Coming Soon).
+5. Leverage APIs to create your own training experience or integrate it into your existing systems.

 ### For  learners